Physical properties of an Aperiodic monotile: Graphene-like features, chirality and zero-modes

 \paragraph{Acknowledgements}

 We thank E. K\"{o}nig for illuminating discussions.
 We also thank the authors of Refs.~\onlinecite{Smith2023a, Smith2023b}, especially Craig Kaplan for publishing their programs to generate Hat tilings~\cite{weblink}.
 A.G.G. and S. F. acknowledge financial support from the European Union Horizon 2020 research and innovation program under grant agreement No. 829044 (SCHINES).
 J. S. is supported by the program QuanTEdu-France n° ANR-22-CMAS-0001 France 2030.
 F.F. was supported by EPSRC grant EP/X012239/1.
 A. G. G. is also supported by the European Research Council (ERC) Consolidator grant under grant agreement No. 101042707 (TOPOMORPH).
 This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.
+The code used to generate our results is available at Ref.~\cite{schirmann_2023_8215399}.